attltb/UFBL/README.md

 ## How to use

-UFBL contains two algorithms named Bit-Run-Three-Scan (BRTS) and Bit-Merge-Run-Scan (BMRS).
+UFBL contains two algorithms named Bit-Run Two Scan (BRTS) and Bit-Merge-Run Scan (BMRS).
 Each algorithms only requires one source file, one header file, and a common header named *label_solver.h*.
 The common header contains code for a data structure named Union-Find with path compression (UFPC) label solver which is developed by Kesheng Wu, Ekow Otoo and Kenji Suzuki.

 BRTS supports both 4-connectivity and 8-connectivity, while BMRS only supports 8-connectivity.
 Since each algorithms has two versions which work on x86 processor and x64 processor, total 6 version of UFBL algorithm are available.